potassco/clinguin/docs/clinguin/customize_guide.rst

 Again the help should show and now there should be a section at the bottom `YourClingraphBackend` where there are three arguments listed:

-1. `--domain-files` - From ClingoBackend
+1. `--domain-files` - From ClingoMultishotBackend
-2. `--ui-files` - From ClingoBackend
+2. `--ui-files` - From ClingoMultishotBackend
 3. `--clingraph-files` - You just added this one, congrats

 Programming functionality into your class:
 ------------------------------------------

-In order to program additional functionality, one must understand some basics of how the ClingoBackend works: ClingoBackend provides several policies (which can be extended by custom classes, for looking up what policies are look into the user guide and into the ClingoBackend-API-Documentation), where each policy de facto does the following things:
+In order to program additional functionality, one must understand some basics of how the ClingoMultishotBackend works: ClingoMultishotBackend provides several policies (which can be extended by custom classes, for looking up what policies are look into the user guide and into the ClingoMultishotBackend-API-Documentation), where each policy de facto does the following things:

 1. Execute the policy
 2. Update the *uifb* (UI Factbase) (see below)